$W$-Boson Mass Anomaly from Scale Invariant 2HDM: Scale Invariant 2HDM

-Depending on how doublets interact with the SM quarks and leptons the type of the 2HDM is determined.
-For the type I 2HDM (2HDM-I), the SM fermions interact with only one doublet, here with $\Phi_1$
+Depending on how the doublets interact with the SM quarks and leptons, the type of the 2HDM is determined.
+In the 2HDM type I (2HDM-I), the SM fermions interact with only one doublet, here with $\Phi_1$